-The College recognizes that personal situations may arise, which may require an extended period of time to resolve.
-It would not be advantageous to the student to maintain continuous enrollment when conflicting pressures prevent regular attendance.
-To accommodate students under such duress, a leave of absence may be granted in accordance with the policy and procedure established by the College.
+The College recognizes that personal situations may arise and require an extended period of time to resolve.
+A leave of absence may be granted in accordance with the policy and procedure established by the College.

 To request a leave of absence (LOA), a student must submit a Request for Leave of Absence form to the Director of Education.
-Forms are available in the office of the Registrar and/or the Director of Education.
-The LOA must be approved by the Director of Education, Financial Aid Administrator, Campus Executive Director, and corporate designated official as indicated on the LOA Request form.
-The Director of Education will notify the student via email or telephone call on file in the registrar's office whether the LOA is approved or denied.
-The period of the leave of absence may not begin until the student has submitted and the school has approved a written and signed request for an approved leave of absence.
+Forms are available in the Office of the Registrar and/or the Director of Education.
+The LOA must be approved by the Director of Education, Financial Aid Administrator, Campus Executive Director, and main office designated official as indicated on the LOA Request form.

+The Director of Education will notify the student whether the LOA is approved.
+The period for the leave of absence may not begin until the student has submitted and received approval for the leave of absence.

-Taking a LOA, instead of withdrawing, indicates that the student sincerely intends to resume his or her education at a specified time.
-Therefore, a LOA may not be granted during a payment period.
-A student must successfully complete the term with a passing grade to apply for a LOA.
+Taking a LOA, instead of withdrawing, indicates that the student intends to resume his or her education at a specified time.
+Therefore, a LOA may not be granted during a grading period.
+A student must successfully complete the previous grading period with one passing grade to apply for a LOA.
 A LOA may not exceed 180 days within one 12-month period.

-The remaining courses a student must take to complete his or her program may not be offered during the term in which the student returns, which may result in an extension of his or her program completion date.
-The College will attempt to place a student into scholastically appropriate courses to keep the student on track to graduation.
-However, this is not guaranteed.
-If the student does not return following the leave of absence, STC must terminate the student and apply the school's refund policy in accordance with applicable and published requirements.
+The remaining courses a student must take to complete his or her program may not be offered during the term in which the student returns, resulting in an extension of his or her program completion date.
+The College will attempt to schedule a student in available courses, as applicable, in order to keep the student on track for graduation; however, this is not guaranteed.